-Our doctors at Associates of Otolaryngology will first conduct a physical exam and evaluate your medical history to find where your particular Vertigo originates.
+Our doctors at AOO/ENT specialists of the Rockies will first conduct a physical exam and evaluate your medical history to find where your particular Vertigo originates.
 The canalith repositioning procedure (CRP) can help relieve common vertigo, such as Benign Paroxysmal Positional Vertigo (BPPV).
 During the treatment, your head is moved in five consecutive positions, which progressively moves the canalith out of the posterior semi-circular canal and back into the utricle, providing improved balance.
 In most cases, symptoms are relieved after just one treatment.
 However, a low percentage of patients require a second CRP treatment.

 After CRP, it’s important to be careful since you may still feel dizziness for a few days following the procedure.
 Important: please avoid any extreme head movements for the remainder of the procedure day.
 Avoid tilting your head in different positions, or bending over, and sleep with your head propped at a 45-degree angle.
 You may return to your normal activities the next day.
 If your symptoms are still present one week after treatment, we recommend a second CRP treatment.

-If you are experiencing dizziness, loss of balance, or other signs of Vertigo, you may benefit from visiting our doctors at Associates of Otolaryngology to avoid further damage.
+If you are experiencing dizziness, loss of balance, or other signs of Vertigo, you may benefit from visiting our doctors at AOO/ENT specialists of the Rockies to avoid further damage.
 Contact our Lone Tree or Denver, Colorado offices today to schedule your consultation.